Many are asking themselves, what is titanium dioxide? Good question!

-Sunscreen agents: finely ground titanium dioxide blocks the harmful ultraviolet rays from the sun.
+Finely ground titanium dioxide blocks the harmful ultraviolet rays from the sun.

-Cosmetics: used to brighten and intensify the color of make-up.
+Used to brighten and intensify the color of make-up.
 It is regularly found in eye shadow, blusher, nail polish, lotions, lipstick, and powder.

-Toothpaste: used as a pigment agent to make the toothpaste whiter.
+It is used as a pigment agent to make the toothpaste whiter.

 TiO2 improves the durability of coatings and gives white color.

-Lastly, is it safe according to the FDA?
+Lastly, is it safe, according to the FDA?

 Titanium dioxide is listed as a safe pigment, with no known adverse effects when used in cosmetics, and approved by the FDA when 99% pure.
 It is not listed as a carcinogen, mutagen, teratogen, comedogenic toxin or as a trigger for contact dermatitis in any other safety regulatory publications.

-The affect of Titanium allergy:
+The effect of Titanium allergy:

 That’s why it is shocking to know that the FDA said it isn’t a carcinogen when nickel is.
-Anyway, I have tried my hardest to be titanium dioxide free but the only problem I come across are pain killers.
-Since I suffer from cysts in my ovaries, I constantly need pain pills but I haven’t found one that doesn’t have titanium dioxide.
+Anyway, I have tried my hardest to be titanium dioxide-free, but the only problem I come across is pain killers.
+Since I suffer from cysts in my ovaries, I continuously need pain pills, but I haven’t found one that doesn’t have titanium dioxide.
 Suggestions are welcomed since we are on this journey together.

-Stay Titanium dioxide free.
+Stay Titanium dioxide-free.